 In the cabling for the output signals and test signals in the system, suitable measures must be taken to prevent a cross-connection between the output signals of a channel (e.g. separate cabling).

 6.6.4 Wiring example for E-STOP circuit and safeguard

-The EMERGENCY STOP devices are connected to X11 in the robot controller of the system by the system integrator.
+Description The EMERGENCY STOP devices are connected to X11 in the robot controller.

 EMERGENCY STOP